renesugar/k_elda_archive/README.md

 # Kelda
 _Formerly known as Quilt._

+Dead simple containers in the cloud.

+## Why Kelda?
 Deploying applications to the cloud can be painful.
 Booting virtual machines, configuring networks, and setting up databases, requires massive amounts of specialized knowledge — knowledge that’s scattered across documentation, blog posts, tutorials, and source code.